 What does Brexit entail?

 The United Kingdom of Great Britain and Northern Ireland (UK) withdrew from the European Union (EU) on 1 February 2020.
-However, a transition period is in force until 31 December 2020, during which the UK remains linked to EU law, including the rules of the internal market and the customs union.
+A transition period is in force until 31 December 2020, during which the UK remains linked to EU law, including the rules of the internal market and the customs union.
 Throughout the transition period, negotiations between the United Kingdom and the European Union continue with the aim of agreeing on their future relationship.
 The end of the transition period brings great changes for citizens of the European Union who travel to, work or study in the United Kingdom or order goods from the country.

 Travelling to the United Kingdom